 What does it mean to the best possible you?
 In my lifetime, it has taken an epic journey for me to realize it’s not about what is on the outside but what is on the inside.
 From a young age, I was fascinated with fashion.
-I can still remember my favorite frothy, pink dress tied with a big bow in back that I wore with white tights and white patent Mary Jane’s shoes.
+I can still remember my favorite pink pouf of a dress tied with a big bow in back that I wore with white tights and white patent Mary Jane shoes.
 My mother said that I insisted on wearing dresses and would rarely give anything else the time of day.
 And it’s not wonder!
 I felt beautiful in that dress.

 As I grew up and spent time with my grandmother, Zelda Clara Hunter, an amazing person, seamstress and tailor.
 I would take her remnants and design them in to dresses for my “Barbie” dolls.
 Eventually, I would beg my grandmother to collaborate with me to sew the outfits inspired by the latest teen fashion magazines.
 When I finally learned to sew, I became obsessed with making outfits for myself.

 Afterwards, I was fortunate with my BA in Psychology to work right away in for a booming Fortune 100 company.
 Quickly climbing to senior and strategic marketing management roles, I worked around the clock.
-When I wasn’t working (which was rarely) I followed my other passion: travel!
+When I wasn’t working (which was rarely) I followed my other passion: travel.
 I liked that my career was on the rise and that I could afford to travel.
 I loved that I met my amazing husband through work (he likes to say we met at a bar.)
-But, I began to feel something was missing.
+But, I began to realize something was missing.

 I decided because I was crazy about fashion, I should study design.
 I enrolled in fashion design at the Art Institute in Portland, Oregon.
 This was a time of bliss.
 I discovered how much I enjoyed being creative!
 I was so happy that I decided it was a good time to have children.
 Blessed with a precious son then a few years later a precious daughter, I became completely focused on my kids.
 Once again, I put my passion for design on a shelf.
 I thought that was what I was supposed to do.
 Though I loved my family, I kept the deep secret of how unfulfilled l felt.
 I felt a deep since of shame that being a mom was not enough.
 Then the unthinkable happened: on my 43rd birthday, I found a lump under my arm.
 I was diagnosed with Stage III, breast cancer.
 Wow!
 What went wrong?